-Chapter 1.
-How to recognize the flight?
+How to recognize the theft?

 In order to know who is entitled to file a patent application, the EPO is a little cautious and does not dare to pronounce itself: thus, the EPO requests that a competent national jurisdiction decide this issue.

 - the courts of the state Contracting designated in writing by the parties (A5 (1) PR).
 This situation is possible between an employee and an employer only if the national law governing the employment contract authorizes it (A5 (2) PR),

 - failing that, if the invention is an invention of an employee (A4 PR):

 - the courts of the Contracting State in which theemployee carries on his main activity, or

 - if it can not be determined, the courts of the Contracting State where the employer's establishment is located (A60 (1) EPC),

 - failing that, the courts of the Contracting State in which the holder at his domicile or registered office (A2 PR),

 - failing that, the courts of the Contracting State in which the person applying for the patent right at his domicile or head office (A3 PR),

 - failing that, the courts of theGermany (A6 PR).